sudo-JACT/ModBusBruteForce/README.md

   <li>pyModbusTCP</li>
 </ul>

-If the server work correctly, the script show the data like this:
+If the server work correctly, the script show the data like <a href="/src/success_log.txt">this</a>:

 ![IM](https://user-images.githubusercontent.com/67701333/128047469-f26bdc27-d6ce-443b-8bc4-78d0829a58a0.png)